GuiPimenta-Dev/lambda-forge-docs/docs/home/page6.md

     "base_url": "https://8kwcovaj0f.execute-api.us-east-2.amazonaws.com/staging"
 ```

-With this setup, your integration tests are now aligned with the staging environment, facilitating a smoother and reliable testing phase.

-**Finally, commit your changes and push the updated code to GitHub once again.** Following these adjustments, the pipeline should successfully complete its run.
+Once the base URL is properly configured for the integration tests, commit your changes and push the updated code to GitHub once again.
+Following these adjustments, the pipeline should successfully complete its run.

 ## Production Environment